 Your kids are your kids, and nobody else’s – They’re your responsibility to entertain, not the FA’s, so come with everything they’ll need to keep them happy, comfortable and occupied.
 Bring food and drink for them, too, if they won’t/can’t eat what’s available on the plane.
 Oh, and if you have to use the lavatory?
 FAs are not your built-in babysitters.

-Stay out of the galley as much as possible – That’s the only space FAs have for themselves; to prepare for service, to talk with each other, to just hang out for a moment.
+Stay out of the galley as much as possible – That’s the only space FAs have for themselves; to prepare for service, to talk with each other, to just hang out when they’re on break for a moment.
 It’s usually OK to stop and talk for a minute or two, but don’t invade their space for an extended period of time.

 It is what it is – If your FA gives you bad news and says the plane’s delayed, or they’re out of the beef, don’t argue and make a fuss; they can’t do anything to fix it.
 The same thing goes for the IFE not working or your seat not being able to recline.
-Things happen.
-Suck it up.
+Things happen and whatever it is, it’s rarely the FA’s fault.
+Suck it up and don’t take your frustrations out on them.

 Always be respectful – Say “please” and “thank you.”
-Don’t be demanding and for heaven’s sake, don’t poke or tap them in any way to get their attention.
+Don’t be demanding and for heaven’s sake, don’t poke, tap or touch them in any way to get their attention.
 Saying, “excuse me” works just fine.

 Listen to instructions – if you’ve landed and the FAs are asking everyone to stay in their seats so people with tight connections can exit the plane first, stay in your flippin’ seat.

-Did a FA treat everyone well or somehow impress you? – Make sure to thank you.
+Did a FA treat everyone well or somehow impress you? – Make sure to personally thank them for whatever specific thing it was (i.e. “I love how you were able to get that little boy to stop crying by inviting him to help you!
+Thanks for doing that!”)
 Also, consider getting their name and employee number, so you can email the airline with a compliment.
 A good word from a passenger can go a long way.

-In the age of COVID, those little pats on the back could make the difference between your flight attendants having a good day and a lousy one – helping someone have a better day is always appreciated.
-And who knows – in the time after COVID is done, or maybe even before that, it could score you a little something extra, such as a free drink or a few extra packs of Biscoff cookies.
+In the age where so many passengers are rude or have unrealistic expectations, those little pats on the back could make the difference between your flight attendants having a good day and a lousy one – helping someone have a better day is always appreciated.
+And who knows – it could score you a little something extra, such as a free drink or a few extra packs of Biscoff cookies.
 Either way, it never hurts to go that extra mile to be nice to someone.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.